abbas-taher/the-7-ways-wordcount-apache-spark-snippets/README.md

                               .count()
      wcounts4.show()

 Here we use Datasets instead of Dataframes to read the text file then we apply a filter and groupBy operation followed by count.
 The code here is easy to read and very intuitive.
+If you are wondering how can we use the column name "Value" in the groupBy operation, the reason is simple - when you define a Dataset with one column the Spark Framework assigns the name "Value" by default if it was not defined by the programmer.

 ## Example 5: Word Count Using Spark SQL on Dataset & TempView
     import spark.implicits._